heathsc/ont_align_stats/README.md

 the --n-tasks setting; however the genomic regions to be considered will be split between the number of specified tasks so some parallelism can be achieved.
 This is not as effective as with an indexed input file, however setting n-tasks to the number of physical cores and threads-per-reader to at least the same value works well with the test laptop described above.
-Note that if the file is sorted in genomic order (but not indexed) then increasing the number of tasks will have little effect.
-It would be much better in this case to generate the index before running ont_align_stats.
+Note that if the file is sorted in genomic order (but not indexed) then increasing the number of tasks will have little effect (but increasing hts-threads could have an impact) It would be much better in this case to generate the index before running ont_align_stats.

 ### <a name="cli"></a>Command line options